funkia/purescript-hareactive/README.md

 past).
 It does so while avoiding the problems with space and time leaks that FRP are notorius for.

+A key focus is to implement a simple precise semantic model following the principles of Conal Elliott.
+The semantics serve as a specification for determining the correctness of the implementation.
+Additionally, it is a mental model which can be used to reason about the library.

 Hareactive is implemented in carefully optimized TypeScript.